-B. Project Management Plan (PMP) and Sub-plans
+2. Project Management Plan (PMP) and Sub-plans

 MWAA has submitted the PMP and required sub-plans.
-Below is the status of each plan received by FTA through January 31, 2019.
+Below is the status of each plan received by FTA through February 28, 2019.

 PMP Final Version 2.2 was submitted to the FTA on January 31, 2017; and PMOC recommended the FTA approve the document with comments on February 8, 2017.
 FTA approved the Project Management Plan Final Version 2.2 with comments on April 6, 2017.
-The draft update of the PMP, Version 3.0 was submitted on March 30, 2018 and PMOC submitted its review comments to

-MWAA on May 8, 2018.
+The draft update of the PMP, Version 3.0 was submitted on March 30, 2018 and PMOC submitted its review comments to MWAA on May 8, 2018.
 The major concern is that the revised PMP does not indicate the position of Manager of Systems Testing and Commissioning in the organization charts and does not designate the individuals who are to fill the positions.
 Subsequently, MWAA submitted PMP Version 3.0 on March 30, 2018 and PMP Version 3.1 covering the Testing and Start-up Phase of the Project on June 28, 2018.
 PMOC provided comments to both submissions.
 MWAA submitted the Pre-Final PMP Version 3.1 on November 30, 2018 and PMOC provided comments on January 8, 2019.
-MWAA expects to formally submit the Final PMP Version 3.1 in February 2019.
+MWAA formally submitted the Final PMP Version 3.1 on February 26, 2019 which is under review by PMOC.